Virus spread, not politics should guide schools, doctors say

 “If schools aren’t going to reopen and not fulfill that promise, they shouldn’t get the funds, and give it to the families to decide to go to a school that is going to meet that promise,” she said on “Fox News Sunday.”

-U.S. House Speaker Nanci Pelosi called DeVos’ comments “malfeasance and dereliction of duty.”
+U.S. House Speaker Nancy Pelosi called DeVos’ comments “malfeasance and dereliction of duty.”

 “They’re messing, the president and his administration are messing with the health of our children,” the California Democrat told CNN’s “State of the Union.”